Azure-Samples/aml-hardware-accelerated-models/deploy-to-databox-edge/README.md

 ```

 ### Sample Client
-The sample client iterates through images, sends a gRPC request to the AzureML host module, prints the response, and also sends the response to IoT Hub as a message.
+The sample client iterates through images, sends a gRPC request to the Azure ML host module, prints the response, and also sends the response to IoT Hub as a message.
 The run.py script that is called on startup of the module takes the following parameters, which can be modified using Cmd argument in IoT Hub's Create Container options.

 ```
 usage: run.py [-h] [-d IMAGE_DIR] [-i INPUT_TENSORS] [-o OUTPUT_TENSORS]